Huawei-APAC-Professional-Services/multi-cluster-workshop/README.md

 * Explore the traffic distribution policies

 # Target audience
-This is a technical workshop using two CCE cluster to simulate the situation where customers have multiple Kubernetes clusters on different cloud platform or on-premises.
+This is a technical workshop using three CCE cluster to simulate the situation where customers have multiple Kubernetes clusters on different cloud platform or on-premises.
 The participants should have experiences with Huawei Cloud and have basic knowledge of Kubernetes.

 # Prerequisites